S3-working-group/s3-practical-guide/docs/all.md

 ###  Pattern 6.1: Agreement

-_An **agreement** is an agreed upon guideline, process or protocol designed to guide the flow of value._
+_An **agreement** is an agreed upon guideline, process, protocol or policy designed to guide the flow of value._

 Agreements are created in response to organizational drivers, are **regularly reviewed**, and evolved as necessary.